iExecBlockchainComputing/iexec-dapps-registry/README.md

 iexecArrayOperation(bets, "let sum = fold (+) bets;let bets2 = map (%b. b*3000) bets; map (%b. round b / sum ) bets2")

- will be made available by out wrapper smart contract that takes care of converting the parameters into the right format for the iexecSubmit function
+ will be made available by out wrapper smart contract that takes care of converting the parameters into the right format for the iexecSubmit function.
 Additionally the wrapper function would ensure that it is not necessary to manually concatenate the strings in a complicated manner.
 One way to do this might be to have an iexecSubmic function with several string parameters, and $x in the last parameter is replaced by the first parameter and $y in the last parameter is replaced by the second parameter.
 Example function call:

 iexecSubmit(text, "replace \"O\" \"X\" $x)